ouspg/CompSec/Lab5_ChipWhisperer/README.md

 2. Find good reference pattern from power trace
 3. By using reference pattern, calculate execution times for every loop over private key bits in order to find out if processed bit of private key was 0 or 1

+Virtual machine has already Python 2 installed and those code examples are created for it.

 Lets start with loading power trace and plotting it to the image.

-Write your own script and run it from command line.
+Create new .py file and use next example code to plot first trace to image.
+You can run your scripts in terminal by simply with `python yourscript.py`.

 ```Python
 from chipwhisperer.common.api.CWCoreAPI import CWCoreAPI